dotnet/docs-aspire/docs/service-discovery/overview.md

 # .NET Aspire service discovery

-In this article, you learn how service discovery works within a .NET Aspire app. .NET Aspire includes functionality for configuring service discovery at development and testing time.
+In this article, you learn how service discovery works within a .NET Aspire project. .NET Aspire includes functionality for configuring service discovery at development and testing time.
 Service discovery functionality works by providing configuration in the format expected by the _configuration-based endpoint resolver_ from the .NET Aspire AppHost project to the individual service projects added to the application model.
 For more information, see [Service discovery in .NET](/dotnet/core/extensions/service-discovery).

 ## Implicit service discovery by reference